optimagic-dev/optimagic/docs/source/dashboard.rst

 On a remote server
 ------------------

-``estimagic`` is well suited to run on both, on local machines and on remote servers with much more computational support.
-Normally, these servers do not offer a GUI and a browser.
-Instead, the user must tunnel into the server via ``ssh`` and redirect the notebook and the dashboard to the local machine.
-Here is a short instruction for how to use ``estimagic`` on a remote server.
+Since ``estimagic`` is designed for long running optimizations, it is often run on large remote servers.
+Normally, these servers do not offer a GUI or browser.
+The most convenient way of running estimagic on such machines is to redirect Jupyter Lab and the estimagic dashboard (both running on the remote machine) such that you can interact with them in the browser of your local machine.
+The following section describes how to do that.
+Note that the dashboard and Jupyter Lab can be used independently.
+If you don't need a dashboard or don't need jupyter lab because you start estimagic from a .py script, you can just skip the corresponding steps.

 1. Open Bash, Powershell, CMD or Terminal.